Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

   - Consider using a more structured data format to enhance maintainability and readability.

 ## Further Improvements
-- **Testing**: Add unit tests to ensure the reliability of the components and game logic.
+- **Testing**: Add more unit tests to ensure the reliability of the components and game logic.
 - **State Management**: Explore the use of state management libraries like Redux for improved component communication.
-- **Game Features**: Add features like a scoreboard, user profiles, or themes to make the game more engaging.
+- **Game Features**: Add features like a scoreboard, user profiles to make the game more engaging.
 - **Multiplayer**: Implement a multiplayer mode to allow users to compete with others.
 - **Localization**: Add support for multiple languages.
 - **Animations**: Enhance user experience with smooth animations and transitions.